 As a fan of quaint, quirky makeup colors, I have embraced the living daylights out of the simple, yet colorful eyeshadow trend (which, #humblebrag, one of our editors long ago predicted would be huge in 2019).
 As I’ve been experimenting with whimsical eye looks over the last six months or so, I’ve accumulated quite a few products and application techniques, which are ludicrously easy to use and yet earn me scores of compliments.
-Read on to see 15 products (and tips) for mastering the "I’m baby" eye makeup looks I’m loving this summer.

-It really does only take about 10 seconds to apply Kosas’s new non-toxic, water-based liquid shadows, which come with a handy doe-foot applicator, dry down fast to be totally crease-free, and are available in eight fetching shades (like cool lavender and coppery rose gold), which you can wear super sheer or build up for more impact.
+It really does only take about 10 seconds to apply Kosas’s new clean, water-based liquid shadows, which come with a handy doe-foot applicator, dry down fast to be totally crease-free, and are available in eight fetching shades (like cool lavender and coppery rose gold), which you can wear super sheer or build up for more impact.

 There are so many fun ways to wear Huda Beauty’s dual-ended liquid shadows, which come with an ultra-pigmented matte shade on one end and an iridescent metallic on the other.
 My new favorite thing is to line my upper lash line with the matte side of Limelight and create a subtle wing at the end, then use the sparkly gold on the other side to brighten my inner corners.